imagekit-developer/imagekit-python/README.md

 **What changed**

-- In case of failure, the API would throw an exception.
+- Earlier, in case of failure `error` dict was coming in the `Response` object.
+Now, an exception is thrown.

 **Who is affected?**